Blog Layout

 Multipoint Locking System

-Doors from quality manufacturers like Marvin, Andersen and Pella all come standard with multipoint locking mechanisms for French doors.
+Doors from quality manufacturers like Marvin and Andersen all come standard with multipoint locking mechanisms for French doors.
 In a nutshell, you get enhanced security by having the door lock into the jamb at multiple points, reducing the ability to push in the door.
 Mutipoint locks are available in a variety of designs that vary but generally speaking they include a centrally located deadbolt and a live bolt (latch) and at least two hook bolts and possibly compression bolts.
 Most locking systems are operated by lifting the door handle from either side of the door and are locked in place by turning the key or interior thumb turn.
 Some designs have additional bolting into the top and bottom frames for added stability and security.
 Systems can be automatic or semi-automatic.
 Automatic locking mechanisms engage the perimeter bolts when the door is closed, without the lever being lifted, whereas semi-automatic mechanisms engage the bolts when the lever is lifted.
 Entry door manufacturers are increasingly recognizing the value of multi-point locking systems, adding these options.

 Laminated or Hurricane-Rated Glass